My Goodness Kitchen

 TVP.
 You can use vegan sausage meat if you like * but I like TVP.
 It's inexpensive and easy.
 I use Macro Textured Vegetable Protein.
 Not a sponsored link, it's just the brand I use.

-* If you are using sausage meat, you'll need to break it up and brown it off with the onions before continuing on with the recipe.
+* If you are using sausage meat, you'll need to break it up and brown it off with the onions before continuing with the recipe.
 Cooking it for 3-5 minutes should do the trick.

 Stock.
 Massel make a vegan beef stock.
 Again, not a sponsored link.
 You can also use a veggie stock if you can't find a beef one.